-The user can choose to paste a CSR (preferred) or specify information in the request and then sign the request with the user's valid certificate from "Swedish Government User CA".
+The user paste a CSR (preferred) in the request and then sign the request with the user's valid certificate from "Swedish Government User CA" or "Swedish Government Auth CA".
 A certificate approver reads the certificate and validates the request.
-The requester gets the certificate and a generate key to the certificate directly at the website.
+The requester gets the certificate directly at the website.